 For the fiscal 2018 capital budget, the Governor increased the administrative bond cap to \$2.260 billion from \$2.190 billion in fiscal 2017.
 The fiscal 2018 debt affordability analysis was based on debt service as described above and assumed growth of budgeted revenues at a rate of 3.5% annually.
-The compound annual growth rate in budgeted revenues from fiscal 2008 through fiscal 2018 (projected) is 4.44%.
 In addition to keeping debt service within 8% of budgeted revenues, the debt management policy limits future annual growth in the bond cap for the regular capital program to not more than \$125 million.